compomics/mascotdatfile/README.md

 ----

 ## Usage
-See the [wiki](https://github.com/compomics/mascotdatfile/wiki) for additional information on how to setup, run and configure colims.
+See the [wiki](https://github.com/compomics/mascotdatfile/wiki) for additional information on how to setup, run and configure *MascotDatfile*.

 [Go to top of page](#mascotdatfile)